orlo/security-page/docs/index.md

 - Our strict internal procedure prevents unnecessary employees or administrators from gaining access to your data.
 - All employees with access to live/private data has been vetted and DBS checked and Non Police Personal Vetting Level 2 (NPPV level 2) standard.
 - All our employees have Non-Disclosure and Confidentiality Agreements in there contract to protect our customers' sensitive information.
+- All employees in the company carry out security and data classification training.
-We also maintain good on boarding and off boarding practices
+- We also maintain good on boarding and off boarding practices as well as a set of policies shared across the company.
+A policy map can be seen here: [Policy Map](files/orlo_policy_map.pdf)